atrium — Docs

 Panes are opened via any of:

-• File drop — drag a file from Finder to open an editor (or markdown editor, or image viewer) pane.
+• File drop — drag a file from Finder to open an editor (or markdown editor, or a viewer) pane.

 • CLIatrium pane create --type <type> [--split <id>] [--cwd <path>] [--url <url>] [--focus].

-• Other panes — the git changes pane opens a diff pane; a browser pane's new-tab action opens a browser subtab; the tasks list pane opens a task detail pane.
+• Other panes — the git changes pane opens a diff pane; browser popups stack as browser subtabs; Cmd+Ctrl+T (or the pane-header New subtab item) stacks a fresh launcher pane as a subtab of the focused pane; the tasks list pane opens a task detail pane.

 Closing